DOC1021: A New Approach to Dendritic Cell Vaccines

 DOC1021 is a multi-step process that harnesses the patient’s natural immune response, utilizing the manner in which the body mounts an anti-viral response to target and eliminate cancer cells.
 This treatment is fundamentally unique in three critical ways:

-Use of Dendritic Cells Stimulated by Homologous Antigenic Loading (aka “Doubly-Loaded” Dendritic Cells): The autologous dendritic cell product is loaded ex vivo with autologous tumor mRNA and lysate containing MHC class I and II overlapping epitopes, mediating the activation of a highly-conserved, intrinsic signaling pathway that stimulates TH1 immunity.
+Use of Dendritic Cells Stimulated by Homologous Antigenic Loading (aka “Double-Loaded” Dendritic Cells): The autologous dendritic cell product is loaded ex vivo with autologous tumor mRNA and lysate containing MHC class I and II overlapping epitopes, mediating the activation of a highly-conserved, intrinsic signaling pathway that stimulates TH1 immunity.

 Administration in the Vicinity of the Tumor Draining Lymph Nodes: By means of ultrasound sonography, the autologous dendritic cells are introduced near the deep cervical lymph nodes, the lymphatic chains that drain the CNS.
 This procedure permits responding T-cells to be specifically-targeted for extravasation at the CNS microvasculature.